Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Details in Section

 \section{Details in Section~\ref{sec:perform-comp}}

-\subsection{Detailed Results of 7 Settings in \Cref{table:overview}}
+\subsection{Detailed Results of 10 Settings in \Cref{table:overview}}

 In the main body, due to space limitations, we only visualize the target performances of different methods.
-Here we provide the detailed results of all algorithms on the 7 selected pairs in \Cref{table:overview}.
-For each method, we select the top-10 configurations according to the validation set $i.d$ with training data and report the mean accuracy (or macro F1-score) as well as the standard deviation in \Cref{table:selected_results} (or \Cref{table:selected_results_f1} respectively) with respect to both $i.d.$ and $o.o.d.$ (out-of-distribution, i.e., the corresponding target) data.
+Here we provide the detailed results of all algorithms on the 10 selected pairs in \Cref{table:overview}.
+For each method, we select the top-10 configurations according to the validation set from the corresponding target domain in each setting and report the mean accuracy (or macro F1-score) as well as the standard deviation in \Cref{table:selected_results} (or \Cref{table:selected_results_f1} respectively) with respect to both $i.d.$ and $o.o.d.$ (out-of-distribution, i.e., the corresponding target) data.

-Furthermore, we also report the mean accuracy (or macro F1-score) as well as the standard deviation \emph{across all target domains in each setting} (e.g., 50 target domains in Setting 1) in~\Cref{table:selected_results_to_all_acc} and~\Cref{table:selected_results_to_all_f1}.